estuary/flow/site/docs/reference/Connectors/capture-connectors/amazon-dynamodb.md

       - resource:
           table: ${TABLE_NAME}
         target: ${PREFIX}/${COLLECTION_NAME}
+        fields:
+          - field:
+              source: /operation_type
+              target: /_meta/op
 ```
+## Flow CDC and the "/_meta/op" Field

+Estuary Flow uses a special field called "/_meta/op" for the purposes of Change Data Capture (CDC).
+The "/_meta/op" field takes specific values based on the type of operation that has occurred on a record.
+It provides valuable information about whether a record has been inserted, updated, or deleted within your source database.

+The "/_meta/op" field can take the following values:

+Change operation type: 'c' Create/Insert, 'u' Update, 'd' Delete.

+- `insert`: Indicates that a new record has been added to the source database.
+- `update`: An existing record in the source database has been modified.
+- `delete`: A record has been removed from the source database.

 Your capture definition may be more complex, with additional bindings for each DynamoDB table.